This post was first published on 20 April 2018 and has been updated to include the latest information.

-If learning how to invest on your own is on your list of to-dos for 2018, then opening a stock brokerage account is one of the first things you need to check off your list.
+If learning to invest on your own is on your list of to-dos, then opening a stock brokerage account is one of the first things you need to check off.

-In this article, we will explain what you need to know and look out for when opening a stock brokerage account in Singapore.
+In this article, we explain essential things you need to know and look out for when opening a stock brokerage account in Singapore.

 The first (and most important thing) to know is that you need to open two separate accounts.

-A brokerage account gives you access, via the brokerage firm, to the securities exchange where you can buy and sell stocks, as well as other listed securities.
+Via the stock brokerage firm of your choice, a brokerage account gives you access to the securities exchange where you can buy and sell stocks, as well as other listed securities.
 You may open a stock brokerage account with more than one brokerage firm.

 Operated by the Singapore Exchange (SGX), a CDP account is where stocks and other listed securities you buy on the SGX are automatically deposited and stored for you.
-Unlike brokerage accounts, individuals can only hold one direct personal account with CDP.
+Unlike brokerage accounts, individuals can only hold one individual account with CDP.

 Step 1: Find A Suitable Stock Brokerage Firm

 The most important step is to identify a suitable brokerage firm.

 There are many stock brokerage firms in Singapore.
 Primarily, they all perform the same main function – enabling investors to buy and sell stocks on SGX as well as other exchanges around the world.